 No, you can’t be in the passenger seat with all your drivers, but you can cap their speeds from afar.
 Devices that prevent vehicles from exceeding certain speeds are increasingly available.
 Though some people argue that these devices could prevent necessary instances of hard acceleration, if you’d rather your drivers err on the side of going slow, such devices may be viable solutions.

-6. Install GPS fleet tracking software.
+6. Install GPS fleet management software.

-The single easiest way to track your team’s driving habits and collect relevant data is through GPS fleet tracking software.
+The single easiest way to track your team’s driving habits and collect relevant data is through GPS fleet management software.
 These platforms will help you generate the driver scorecards to keep your drivers accountable, locate your vehicles, and monitor your drivers’ travel in real time.